-The play area and outdoor gym equipment are now open.
+The play area is open.
 Please familiarise yourself with the new play area rules before visiting.
 The outdoor gym equipment is currently closed.

 The toilets at Harrold Odell Country Park are open from 10am to 5pm.
 To ensure our public toilets are COVID-safe they will all have an enhanced cleaning routine as well as hand sanitisers in place.